Lesson 2: Converting Decimals

 - Apply place value concepts to decimals.

-- Printable Worksheet 2: "Rock to the Top With Decimals" (PDF)
+- Printable Worksheet 2: "Rock to the Top With Decimals" (PDF) or whiteboard-friendly version

 - Printable Bonus Worksheet 2: "Driving With Decimals/Mapping With Proportions" (PDF)